ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 Conventions (where to find the code)
 --------------------------------------

-Before starting understanding the idea behind each kind of component the test harness is made of (facades, actions, wrappers, etc.), it is useful to know where to find the code.
+Before starting to understand the idea behind each kind of component in the test harness (facades, actions, wrappers, etc.), it is useful to know where to find the code.

 The test harness files are organized in the following way: